 About Rohit

-Rohit Bhargava is a trend curator, founder of the Non-Obvious Company, and the author of six best selling business books including the Wall Street Journal best seller Non-Obvious.
+Rohit Bhargava is a trend curator, founder of the Non-Obvious Company and the 3-time Wall Street Journal bestselling author of ten books.

 i guess the whole point of the internet is the democratisation of information and comment. you no longer need to be a big brand with oodles of cash to get your point across by monopolising access to the audience. how do you judge authority by buying tv slots or .com urls? currently the relevancy and validity of your message is decided by the people. beautiful.